Cooperation with the African Union

-In January 2007, the AU made a general request to all partners, including NATO, for financial and logistical support to AMISOM.
+Following NATO’s support to the AU mission in Sudan in 2005, the AU made a general request in January 2007 to all partners, including NATO, for financial and logistical support to its mission in Somalia (AMISOM).
 It later made a specific request to NATO in May 2007, requesting strategic airlift support for AU member states willing to deploy in Somalia under AMISOM.
 In June 2007, the North Atlantic Council (NAC) agreed, in principle, to support this request and NATO’s support was initially authorised until August 2007.
 Strategic sealift support was requested at a later stage and agreed in principle by the NAC in September 2009.

 The AU’s strategic airlift and sealift support requests for AMISOM (replaced by the African Union Transition Mission to Somalia – ATMIS – in April 2022) have been renewed on an annual basis.
-The current NAC agreement to support the AU with strategic air- and sealift for AMISOM extends until January 2020.
+The current NAC agreement to support the AU with strategic air and sealift extends until January 2023.

 Education and training

 NATO offers opportunities for AU personnel to attend courses at the NATO School in Oberammergau, Germany, and the NATO Defense College in Rome, Italy.
 The AU is also being given access, in a step-by-step process matching AU interest with NATO expertise, to the skills and know-how available within NATO-accredited Centres of Excellence.

 These education and training opportunities are offered based upon AU requirements and the availability of NATO training venues.
 On average, 20 AU students are sponsored at NATO training venues per year.